 But some people like to take it to the next level and use the numbers to REALLY dial things in.

-Competition at the top of the nutrient density leaderboard was fierce in our June 2020 Nutritional Optimisation Masterclass!
+Competition at the top of the nutrient density leaderboard was fierce in a recent Nutritional Optimisation Masterclass!

-While Camilla put up a good fight, she was just pipped at the post by 0.1% by newcomer Frank Platteau who is a computational linguist from Belgium.
+While reigning champion Camilla put up a good fight, she was just pipped at the post by 0.1% by newcomer Frank Platteau, a computational linguist from Belgium.

 Frank’s validated record-breaking micronutrient fingerprint is shown below.
 While we designed the Optimal Nutrient Intake Score to be impossible to achieve 100%, Frank nearly cracked it!

 As they say, the proof is in the pudding.
 During the Masterclass, Frank dropped 3.5 kg or 7.7 lbs.
 Even better, he lost 4.0 kg of fat and gained 300 g of lean mass with very moderate resistance and aerobic training!
 To celebrate his win, he ordered some home gym gear to start building lean more lean mass.